-Division Heads and Branch Managers responsible for ensuring that all ActewAGL personnel receive training in the operation of this policy and are aware of the process available to them for reporting criminal and/or disciplinary matters.
+MEANING OF 'DETRIMENT' All staff All Staff are encouraged to report suspected incidents of unlawful or wrongful behaviour.
+No one must cause or threaten to cause harm to a person making a disclosure.
+Anyone attempting to victimise or make an unlawful reprisal against a person for making the disclosure may be liable to subsequent disciplinary action or prosecution under the law.
+General Managers and Group Managers General Managers and Group Managers responsible for ensuring that all ActewAGL personnel receive training in the operation of this policy and are aware of the process available to them for reporting criminal and/or disciplinary matters.
 They are also responsible for enforcing this policy on a day to day basis and passing on any reports that they believe may be eligible for protection under the Whistleblower Protection Scheme to the Group Manager Internal Audit and Fraud Control.

-Division Heads and Branch Managers are also expected to ensure no frivolous gossip in regards to any investigation takes place.

-Group Manager Internal Audit and Fraud Control

-Is responsible for:

-- · Receiving and recording disclosures

-- Ensuring employee protection

-- · Maintaining confidentiality

-- Investigating disclosures when required to do so

-Liaising with the Federal/ACT Police where required

-Contract Managers

-Contract managers should provide a copy of the Code of Conduct and this policy to external contractors, consultants or suppliers so that they are fully aware of ActewAGL's approach to whistleblowers.
+General Managers and Group Managers are also expected to ensure no frivolous gossip in regards to any investigation takes place.
+Group Manager Internal Audit and Fraud Control Is responsible for: Receiving and recording disclosures Ensuring employee protection Maintaining confidentiality Investigating disclosures when required to do so Liaising with the Federal/ACT Police where required Contract Managers Contract managers should provide a copy of the Code of Conduct and this policy to external contractors, consultants or suppliers so that they are fully aware of ActewAGL's approach to whistleblowers.
 The contract manager retains responsibility for the services delivered by third parties to our customers, and need to have arrangements so that the services are delivered in line with our Code of Conduct and ethical standards, including requirements in relation to this policy.
 Purchasing officers and/or contract managers need to ensure that no conflict of interest issues arise from the appointment of external service providers.

-5. Making a disclosure
+5. MAKING A DISCLOSURE